State Street Corp at Credit Suisse Financial Services Forum Tran

 Susan Roth Katzke - CrÃ©dit Suisse AG - Research Division - MD & Senior Analyst

-Good morning.
-We're ready to start our next session.
-Next up is State Street.
-I am pleased to have with us today Eric Aboaf, State Street's CFO; and Andrew Erickson, a 25-year State Street veteran now running Global Services.
-This conference is a first for Andrew.
-He is most welcome here for a deeper discussion around the Global Services business, its evolution, its new business prospects, the market and secular headwinds, as well as efficiency gains to be had across the business.
-So I'm going to turn the podium over to Andrew for some prepared comments and some slides.
-And then Andrew, Eric, and I will do some Q&A afterwards.
+Lou, you were here with us 3 years ago as the Head of Global Markets and Exchange -- of the Global Market and Exchange businesses.
+Today, you return as the COO of State Street, having moved into that role in February of 2019.
+I think you're going to get us started here with the lay of the land from the operations and COO standpoint, and then we'll go to an abbreviated fireside chat, and we've got Eric here for that as well.

+So with that, let me turn the podium over to you, Lou.

+Louis D. Maiuri - State Street Corporation - Executive VP & COO

+Thank you, Susan.
 Thank you.

-Andrew J. Erickson - State Street Corporation - Executive VP & Head of Global Services

-Thank you very much.
-Good morning, everyone.
-Thank you for the opportunity to address you today as head of State Street's servicing business.
+Good morning, everyone, and thank you for the opportunity to address you today as State Street's Chief Operating Officer.
+I have -- held the position now for almost a year, and I want to do a couple of things today.
+First, I'd li

-Before we get to some Q&A, I'm going to give a brief overview of State St

 State Street Corp at Credit Suisse Financial Services Forum Transcript